dmccuk/ansible_ELK/README.md

 Try adding your own dashboards using the metricbeat data.
 For my information, go you www.grafana.com

+Tip
+===
+If you want to use this setup you need to be mindful of how much free space you have on the server.
+I recommend creating a seperate LV to store the ES data on some large disks.
+You need to correctly size your environment by working out how much data one server brings in over 24 hours.
+Then do the math and times that number by the total number of servers AND how many days worth of data you want to keep.
+Then add 25% for good measure.

+ES data can be archived and stored in a different location for later retrieval.
+You'll need to automate this process to ensure you don't run out of space and lose data.

+Another option is to add Redis infront of ES.
+That way, Redis can manage the peaks and troughs of traffic and server as a buffer for when you get a storm of message due to an issue on one of your servers.
+If ES goes down for any reason, redis can buffer the messages for a period of time (while ES is down) so you can recover ES and not lose data.

 I hope this has been useful.
 Thanks for taking a look - Dennis